spine-cpp Runtime Documentation

 Preparing animation state data

 Spine supports smooth transitions (crossfades) when switching from one animation to another.
 The crossfades are achieved by mixing one animation with another for a specific mix time.
-The spine-c runtime provides the AnimationStateData struct to define these mix times:
+The spine-cpp runtime provides the AnimationStateData struct to define these mix times:

 #include <spine/spine.h>